Richard Schuil

-Richard Schuil (born 2 May 1973) is a beach volleyball player from the Netherlands.
+Richard Schuil (born 2 May 1973) is a former beach volleyball player from the Netherlands.

 Schuil was born in Leeuwarden, Friesland.
-A former volleyball player, he represented his native country in three consecutive Summer Olympics in volleyball, starting in 1996 in Atlanta, Georgia.
-There he won the gold medal with the Dutch Men's National Team by defeating archrivals Italy in the final (3-2).
+A former volleyball player, he represented his native country in three consecutive Summer Olympics in volleyball, starting in 1996 in Atlanta.
+There he won the gold medal with the Dutch Men's National Team by defeating archrivals Italy in the final (3–2).

+Beach volleyball

-After the 2004 Summer Olympics, he teamed with Reinder Nummerdor for a career in beach volleyball.
-The two won their first FIVB World Tour gold medal in 2007 at Valencia, Spain.
+After the 2004 Summer Olympics, Schuil teamed with Reinder Nummerdor for a career in beach volleyball.
+The two won their first FIVB World Tour gold medal in 2007 at Valencia.
 To date they have won six gold medals.
-They have also appeared at two Olympic games.
+They have also appeared at two Olympic Games.

+In his beach volleyball career, Schuil won 18 tournaments and $568,000 in prizes.

 Personal

 Schuil married on 6 June 2009 the Dutch volleyball player Elke Wijnhoven.
 In March 2012, their daughter Lisa was born.